 Group Size.
 Another set-up factor that has received considerable attention is group size.
 Research has shown that when group size increases so does anonymity, making it difficult for team members to assess individual contribution.
 Hechter (1987) found that increased group size inhibits the ability of team members to both monitor and encourage each other.
 The link between group size and social loafing was replicated in early classroom research (Kerr, 1983; North, Linley, & Hargreaves, 2000; Strong & Anderson, 1990).
 More recent research from Aggarwal and O’Brien (2008) and Maiden and Perry (2011) also found that smaller group sizes reduced incidences of social loafing.
 In summary, there seems to be strong evidence linking group size and social loafing.

 Method of Team Formation.
 Decker (1995) described three ways teams are formed in academic settings: (a) random assignment, (b) self-selection, and (c) teacher assignment.
 Most of the research around team formation has focused on self-selection and random assignment.
 Some research has argued for self-selection, citing that the method fosters cohesion among team members (Bacon et al., 1999; Strong & Anderson, 1990).
-However, negative consequences of self-selection include homogenous and nondiverse teams (Bacon, Stewart, & Stewart-Belle, 1998.
+However, negative consequences of self-selection include homogenous and nondiverse teams (Bacon, Stewart, & Stewart-Belle, 1998).
 As a result of these homogenous teams, Mello (1993) reported that self-selected teams possess inadequate skill sets among its group members.

 Random assignment of team members has been mostly associated with negative team outcomes.
 For example, students reported that random team assignment was unfair, even as unfair as an instructor randomly assigning grades (Bacon et al., 1998).
 Vik (2001) also argued against the method, citing its unpredictability.
 While very little research has compared the influence of the two methods specifically on social loafing, one study found no significant differences in social loafing between self-selected and randomly assigned teams (Aggarwal & O’Brien, 2008).